Good Manufacturing Practices (GMPs) are prerequisites for higher levels of food safety systems that food producers have to follow. This article...

 - Review documents of food businesses related to the monitoring of food safety

-- Reiterate food safety laws to food business owners
+- Review food safety laws for food business owners

-- Compile a comprehensive report regarding the compliance of a food business to food safety, while highlighting areas for improvement and strong areas of operation.
+- Compile a comprehensive report regarding the business's food safety performance while highlighting areas for improvement and strong areas of operation.

-Food safety auditors are trained to become impartial with all their decisions.
-You would never have to worry if one is playing favorites.
-They are also mandated to exercise extreme professionalism when it comes to disclosing sensitive information about your food business and the results of your food safety audit.
-For a food business owner, this only means that you have to bring your A-game when the food safety auditor steps at your front door.
+Food safety auditors are trained to become impartial in all their decisions.
+You will never have to worry if one is playing favorites.
+They are also mandated to exercise extreme professionalism when disclosing sensitive information about your food business and the results of your food safety audit.

 Complying with food safety regulations means tons and tons of documents.
 Reports and documentation of your food production operations must be properly archived in an organized and clean manner.
 These documents must be complete and always be accessible for review and audit.